 Finding the right person to handle your laser treatment is the most important decision you’ll make in this process.
 It’s about more than just the price—it’s about your safety and getting the beautiful results you’re hoping for.
 A great provider will make you feel comfortable, answer all your questions, and have the right skills and tools for the job.
 Let’s walk through what to look for so you can feel confident in your choice.

-What to look for in credentials and experience
+Checking credentials and experience

 When it comes to lasers, experience is non-negotiable.
 You want someone whose hands you can trust with your face.
 As our specialists often say, “It’s worth paying more for a skilled and experienced laser technician or dermatologist.
 They can give you better results and keep you safe.”
 Look for a licensed professional, such as a dermatologist, registered nurse, or certified laser technician operating under a doctor’s supervision.
 Don’t be shy about asking how long they’ve been performing laser treatments for broken capillaries and request to see a portfolio of their before-and-after photos.
 This will give you a clear picture of their work and the kind of results you can expect.